 Also note, the clock starts ticking towards the maximum time limitation (of 18 or 36 months) either on the day employment begins or on the 30th day after completion of studies (whether employment begins then or not), whichever occurs first.
 In the example above, if you have 18 months of Academic Training, the 18-months clock starts running on June 30, not August 1 when the job starts.
 The authorization will then end 18 months after June 30 even though you haven’t worked the full 18 months.

 Consult your J-1 program sponsor (indicated in #2 of your DS-2019).
-Your sponsor must authorize the academic training in writing.
+Your sponsor must authorize the academic training.

 The following procedure is for students sponsored by The University of Kansas: